abdulraoufatia/terraform-adf-data-pipeline/README.md

 Before you begin, ensure you have:

-- Azure Subscription: You need an active Azure subscription.
+- **Azure Subscription**: You need an active Azure subscription.
+Ensure you have a Microsoft Azure account, this will enable you to create a subscription.

-- Terraform Installed: Make sure you have Terraform installed on your local machine.
+- **Terraform Installed**: Make sure you have Terraform installed on your local machine.
-   - Windows: You would need to install Chocolatey Package Manager.
+   - Windows OS: You would need to install Chocolatey Package Manager.
 You can find  intructions to install Chocolatey here https://chocolatey.org/install

+   - MAC OS: You would need to install Homebrew.
+You can find instructions to install Homebrew here at https://brew.sh

-- Azure Command Line interface: Ensure you have the Azure CLI installed.
+- **Azure Command Line Interface**: Ensure you have the Azure CLI installed.
 You can find instructions to your OS here https://learn.microsoft.com/en-us/cli/azure/install-azure-cli
+   - Windows OS: From 12-Aug-23 there three methods to install AZURE CLI
+      - Package Manager
+      - Microsoft Installer (MSI)
+      - Microsoft Installer (MSI) wtih Command

+      Follow instructions on your prefered method of installation.

 ## Setup